richardturnnidge/starship_sentinel/README.md

-# starship_sentinel
+# Starship Sentinel
 Starship game which makes heavy use of transformation buffers.

-press any key to move on from the splash screen.
+Press any key to move on from the splash screen.

 Select a level 1-4